dillanjwilding/dillanjwilding/README.md

 </details>

 - 🌱 I’m currently learning, among other things mostly technology related, Japanese.
-- 👯 I’m looking to collaborate on open source software and content creators.
+- 👯 I’m looking to collaborate on open source software and with content creators.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with improving so feedback, suggestions, and constructive criticism are appreciated.
 - 💬 Ask me about anything.
 I'm an open book and I like to share and help.
 - 📫 How to reach me: Email, IM, or text are easiest.
 If all else fails call.
-- 😄 Pronouns: He/him
 - 🥅 Goals:
   - 2020: Contribute more to open source software
   - Life: I want to start my own software company
+- 😄 Pronouns: He/him
 - ⚡ Fun facts: I like to rock climb and fascinated by technology, security, and electronics.

 ## Languages & Tools: